 economic development lead

 Nadiyah is a creator of opportunities for individuals where very few quality options exist.
 She has done just that over her 15-year career, in both the public and nonprofit sectors, utilizing her experience to build innovative systems in workforce development and youth and human services.
 She is a consummate change manager that effectively (and efficiently) modifies organizational cultures and processes to increase productivity, improve team morale and effectively deliver quality services to all stakeholders and customers.
 Nadiyah brings to the Camelback team a range of leadership experiences, including serving as the Director of Workforce Development at Ochsner Hospital, Director of Workforce Development for the City of New Orleans, Director of the CP3 Afterschool Zone, and Manager for the Louisiana Office of Social Entrepreneurship, the nation’s first, establishing and supporting the work of innovative organizations across the state.
-She is thrilled to join the Camelback team where she brings her expertise to lead our new economic development pilot.
+She is thrilled to join the Camelback team where she brings her expertise to lead our new economic development pilot, the Good Jobs Initiative.
 In her free time you will likely find her in the kitchen cooking her ancestral creole cuisine or curled up reading 3 different books on metaphysics because she has no time to waste -- there is only now.

 2018 Startup Coaches